Sutent® Active in Liver Cancer

 The researchers concluded: “Results are still preliminary, but there is clear evidence of an anti-tumor activity in these patients.”

 Patients with advanced HCC may wish to speak with their physician regarding their individual risks and benefits of participation in a clinical trial further evaluating Sutent or other novel therapeutic approaches.
-Two sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov) and www.eCancerTrials.com.
+Sources of information regarding ongoing clinical trials include the National Cancer Institute (www.cancer.gov).

 Reference: Zhu A, et al. Efficacy, safety, and changes in blood markers following sunitinib monotherapy in patients with advanced hepatocellular carcinoma: experience from a multidisciplinary Phase II study.
 Proceedings from the 2008 annual American Association for Cancer Research meeting.
 Abstract LB-13.